What is an online 3D configurator?

 Category 1: Human Costs

-Path A: You’ll need at least three specialists working together: a WebGL Developer, a Frontend Engineer, and a DevOps/Security Engineer.
+Path A (Hand-coded): You’ll need at least three specialists working together: a WebGL Developer, a Frontend Engineer, and a DevOps/Security Engineer.
 They’ll handle the 3D engine, the UI, and infrastructure, so the cost starts at three specialists' salaries (or freelance day rates).
+You’ll probably also need a UI/UX Designer, Project Manager, and QA Tester, but we want to keep the comparison slightly fair!

 - For simplicity’s sake, we’ll assume that the product's 3D assets already exist.
 Otherwise, a 3D artist would also be required in both cases.